warrior-cultures-and-training

 Before each session, examine your training sword:

-• Ensure the tsuba is firm — a rattling guard can shift dangerously.
+- Ensure the tsuba is firm — a rattling guard can shift dangerously during a cut.

-• For live blades, look for cracks, nicks, or rust on the edge.
-A damaged blade can shatter.
+- For live blades, look for cracks, nicks, or rust on the edge.
+A damaged blade can shatter on impact.

-• Keep the saya clean and free of debris that could scratch the blade or cause binding.
+- Keep the saya clean and free of debris that could scratch the blade or cause binding.
+Use a soft cloth to wipe the inside.

 After practice, wipe the blade with a clean cloth and apply a light coating of oil (choji oil or mineral oil) to prevent rust.
-Store the sword horizontally or with the edge up, in a secure location away from children.
+Store the sword horizontally or edge-up in a secure location away from children.
+Never leave a live blade exposed on a table.

 Controlled Practice and Partner Awareness

 Speed and power come only after precision.
 Beginners often want to cut fast, but that leads to loss of control.
 Practice each technique slowly, focusing on alignment and breathing.
-When training with a partner, maintain a ma-ai (combative distance) that prevents accidental contact.
+When training with a partner, maintain ma-ai (combative distance) to prevent accidental contact.
 Use verbal cues before initiating any movement.
 If your partner loses focus, stop immediately.
 Never practice live cutting alone — always have a qualified supervisor present.
+For solo practice, use a mirror or record yourself to spot errors in posture and blade path.

 The Importance of Supervision and Instruction